-In order to remove a file that is not in the current directory, mention the path to the file as follows:
+To remove a file that is not in the current directory, mention the path to the file as follows:

-Example 2: Remove Multiple Files
+Example 3: Remove Multiple Files

 To remove multiple files at once using a single command, type rm followed by the file names:

-Example 3: Remove a File Interactively
+Example 4: Remove a File Interactively

-Example 4: Remove a Write-protected File
+Example 5: Remove a Write-Protected File

 When you remove a write-protected file, the rm command asks for confirmation.
 To instantly remove the file and ignore the confirmation, use the rm command with the -f (force) option.